BlueBrain/Fivox/doc/userGuide/computeVSD.md

 * --ap-threshold: Action potential threshold in millivolts
 * --export-volume: If specified, generate a 3D volume containing the VSD signal (.mhd and .raw files)
+* --export-point-sprites: If specified, generate a set of files describing the VSD events as point sprites (.psh, .psp and .psi files)

 ##### Beer-Lambert projection